A3055 road: Erosion and landslips

-In Summer 2009 the Isle of Wight Council was warned that cliff slippage was endangering the road, and as of January 2010, portions of the cliff were only 10 m from the road.
+In the summer of 2009, the Isle of Wight Council was warned that cliff slippage was endangering the road, and, as of January 2010, portions of the cliff were only 10 m from the road.
 The harsh weather over winter 2009-10 caused a large number of landslides.
 By February 2010, another landslip on the section between Brook and Hanover car park brought the top of the cliff to about 5 metres from the edge of the road.
 The coastal path was lost, and the council erected traffic barriers at one side of the road to alert drivers.

 A further landslide, on the same section, on 23 February 2010, brought the top of the cliff to virtually the edge of the road.
 The road was reduced to single file, with traffic light control.
 Since then various meetings of the Isle of Wight Council have included discussion of the road's future.
 One view has been that the road is unrepairable, and should be closed, while parking and turning areas should be created at both ends.
 More recently the possibility has been discussed of diverting the road and rebuilding as part of the county's refurbishment of all its roads under a Private finance initiative.
 The section of destroyed road was repaired, and a diversion has yet to be implemented.